ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Hadoop:** A distributed storage and processing framework used for handling and analyzing large datasets, particularly well-suited for big data analytics and data science applications.

-**Hadoop Distributed File System (HDFS):** A storage system within the Hadoop framework that partitions and distributes files across multiple nodes, faciliating parallel data access and fault tolerance.
+**Hadoop Distributed File System (HDFS):** A storage system within the Hadoop framework that partitions and distributes files across multiple nodes, facilitating parallel data access and fault tolerance.

 **High Performing Computing (HPC) Cluster:** A computing technology that uses a system of networked computers designed to solve complex and computationally intensive problems in traditional environments.